-The Department of Education maintains liberal arts-based teacher education programs that are accredited by the Minnesota Board of Teaching and National Council for Accreditation of Teacher Education (NCATE).
+The Department of Education maintains liberal arts-based teacher education programs that are approved by the Minnesota Board of Teaching.
 These programs lead to recommendation for licensure to the State of Minnesota for:

 - Elementary (grades K-6)

 - Secondary—grades 5-12 in communication arts/literature, health, mathematics, and social studies; grades 9-12 in life science, chemistry, and physics

 - K-12 licenses in visual arts, physical education, music, English as a Second Language (ESL) and the special education: Academic Behavioral Strategist (ABS) license.
 (Note the ESL and ABS programs are available in weekday evening program only*)

 - General Science (5-8) initial license